metocean/SAET_master/README.md

 ## 4. FOLDER STRUCTURE<a name="id4"> </a><small>[(index)](#id0)</small>

 The folder SAET contains the following files and subfolders:
 -	saet_run.py.
 Main script.
-This script must be executed in command line mode.
+It must be executed in command line mode.
 -	saet_tools.py.
 Module that contains all functions needed to run the algorithm.
 -	polynomial.py.
 Module with extra functions for surface interpolation.
 -	saet_config. py file that contains several configuration variables (credentials for the satellite imagery servers, folder structure for results, etc.).